age-willett/aoc-2025/day-05/README.md

 Solution 1 went well enough.
 Solution 2 was a naive list based implementation at first, but ran slow and probably tripped on the GC.
 Switched to a hashmap implementation, and ended up smashing the heap.
-Sleeping on solution 2.
+Changed to a solution of ordered insertion followed by merging overlapping ranges.